CosmWasm/cosmwasm/docs/MESSAGE_TYPES.md

 ## CosmWasm message types

-CosmWasm uses JSON for sending data from the host the Wasm contract and results out of the Wasm contract.
+CosmWasm uses JSON for sending data from the host to the Wasm contract and results out of the Wasm contract.
 Such JSON messages are created in the client, typically some JavaScript-based application.
-There the usage of JSON is feels very natural for developers.
-However, JSON has signigicant limitations such as the lack of a native binary type and inconsistent support for integers > 53 bit.
-For this reason, the CosmWasm standard limrary `cosmwasm-std` shipts types that ensure good user experience in JSON.
-The following table shows both stadard Rust types as well as cosmwasm_std types and how they are encoded in JSON.
+There the usage of JSON feels very natural for developers.
+However, JSON has significant limitations such as the lack of a native binary type and inconsistent support for integers > 53 bit.
+For this reason, the CosmWasm standard library `cosmwasm-std` ships types that ensure good user experience in JSON.
+The following table shows both standard Rust types as well as `cosmwasm_std` types and how they are encoded in JSON.

 | Rust type           | JSON type[^1]                    | Example              | Note                                                                                                             |
 | ------------------- | -------------------------------- | -------------------- | ---------------------------------------------------------------------------------------------------------------- |